-They are hard to resist; they have such a captivating appearance that you could fall in love with at first sight.
+They are hard to resist; they have such a captivating appearance that you could fall in love with them at first sight.
 This isn’t something that all shrimp can boast.

 An added bonus is that this species is great at removing pesky parasites such as Asterina Starfish.
 Many aquarists, therefore, choose Harlequin Shrimp to protect their corals.

 These crustaceans are easy to care for if you are prepared to put up with their specific feeding habits.
 In return, you’ll get to watch some very interesting behaviors.